Coffee in South Korea: 7-Eleven

 The International Convenience store provided competitive 1000-won (87¢) coffee.

 Pascucci

 Caffe pascucci is an Italian coffeehouse chain with over 480 stores in South Korea.

 Hollys

 Hollys is a South Korean coffeehouse chain established in 1998.

 Paik's Coffee

-Paik's Coffe is an inexpensive coffee chain founded by Korean celebrity chef turned CEO Baek Jong Won in 2006.
-By 2022, there is almost 1,000 stores around Korea.
-Paik's Coffee started off in Nonhyeon-Dong next to Paik's restaurant.
-He wanted to provide bigger portions of instant coffee sticks which attracted the customers.
-Paik's coffee tries to break the perspective that inexpensive coffee is low in quality.
-Paik's coffee only uses new crop Brazil beans, which gives a heavy body with the nutty flavor of almonds and soft sweetness like milk chocolate.
-The beans are roasted and delivered to the shops in less than two days, and is required to be only used for two weeks.
-Since 2020, Paik's Coffee has launched a mobile app that is able to show the menu, order, pay, and collect stamps at once.
-Through Smart Order, customers are able to pick-up their drinks as soon as they arrive the shop when ordered beforehand.

-Collaboration

-In 2021, Paik's Coffee collaborated with Red Bull, releasing a drink called "Red Flame Power".
-This drink includes a bottle of Red Bull drink and Omija, making the taste more refreshing, cheering up the people going through COVID-19.

 A Twosome Place

 A Twosome Place is a coffeehouse chain that used to be owned by CJ Group in South Korea from 2002 to 2021.
 It has now been taken over by The Carlyle Group since January 2022.

 Collaboration

 By having exclusive contract with TWG since 2017, A Twosome Place has been aiming for the growing tea market.

 For the 20th anniversary, A Twosome Place have collaborated with Mardi Mercredi using yogurt in the menu to express the taste of spring.
 There are five different products being collaborated with Mardi Mercredi.
 Using the flower pattern, which is the signature pattern, A Twosome Place has prepared cups and water bottles as well as rugs for home decoration.